tianle91/astroturf/README.md

 - Waiting for retraining.

 Proposal
-- Merge scraper and trainer together, put behind a trainer endpoint.
+- Merge scraper and trainer together, put behind a new trainer endpoint.
+- Option to limit to most recent `n` comments.